 Shigar / Make Up Your Mind

 Well, we got to start today’s list with this soulful treat from Shigar!
-Honestly, this is one of the smoothest things I’ve in a long time.
+Honestly, this is one of the smoothest things I’ve heard in a long time.
 Silky vocals, beautiful brass notes and a purely relaxing vibe.
 This tune from Shigar also has a pretty lovely keyboard solo in the middle too – jazz central.
 This is absolutely divine.
 I met a load of old-school London musicians over the last few years – the likes of Geraint Watkins, Jon Cleary, John Johnson and his band ‘The Shuffling Hungarians‘.
 What they all have in common is a free, expressive live show with lots of Jazz, roots-y solos and expressive freedom on stage.
 In modern music, it’s hard to find artists making soul like them boys.
 Shigar’s intrumental ability is not far off here.

 His voice is so clear, that it sounds a little bit like a more pop oriented version of Marcus King.
 I can’t commend this new artist enough, he is a totally fresh thing and I’m hoping people start getting behind this!
 This is real, pure music making.
 Brilliant.
 Even his tune titled ‘hahaha‘ has something special to it, Shigar seems to be only messing about right now, wait until he gets going properly!